Grand Council of Fascism: Powers of the Council

 The Grand Council meetings were convened by the Prime Minister himself, and all decrees and laws could only be legalized after receiving his approval.
 In contrast to the Führerprinzip government model in Nazi Germany, the Grand Council retained the power to recommend that the King of Italy remove the Prime Minister from office.
-As all the former governing institutions had been subordinated to the Fascist party, the Council was the only check on Mussolini's power.
+As all the former governing institutions had been subordinated to the Fascist Party, the Council was the only check on Mussolini's power.

 Overthrow of Mussolini

 The Allies invaded Sicily in July 1943.
 Grand Council member Dino Grandi proposed a vote of no confidence in Mussolini as leader of the Council and the party.
 A vote was held on the night of 24–25 July 1943 and passed with 19 votes for, 8 against and one abstention.
 Among the 19 votes of no confidence were those of Mussolini's son-in-law Galeazzo Ciano, who had been former minister of foreign affairs, and the influential marshal Emilio De Bono.

 The following day King Victor Emmanuel met Mussolini and informed him that General Pietro Badoglio would lead Italy, as Prime Minister.
 Mussolini was arrested immediately after the meeting.

 In September 1943 Mussolini was freed from imprisonment by German commandos and helped to regain power in northern Italy.
-He had Ciano, De Bono and three others arrested and tried for treason on 8 January 1944 in Verona.
-They were executed by firing squad three days later.
+He had those who voted against him tried for treason at the Verona trial.
+All of them were found guilty, with all but one of them being sentenced to death.
+However, only Giovanni Marinelli, Carlo Pareschi, Luciano Gottardi, Ciano, De Bono, and Tullio Cianetti, were physically present for the trial.
+With the exception of Cianetti, those present were all executed by firing squad on the morning of 11 January 1944.

 Members of the Council

-The composition of the Council was revised and defined by a law of 14 December 1929.
+The composition of the Council was revised and defined by a law of 14 December 1929 and became a state body from 9 December 1928.
 Its members, selected among the party's gerarchi, are below.
 Their vote on the 25 July 1943 motion to depose Mussolini is also given next to their name.